minamahdian/visualization/02_activities/assignments/assignment_3.md

 - For each visualization, describe and justify:
     > What software did you use to create your data visualization?
-I used python to plot the heatmap.
+I used python for visulization.
     > Who is your intended audience?
-    My intended audience is researchers
+    My intended audience is researchers.
     > What information or message are you trying to convey with your visualization?
    I aim to perform a correlation analysis to explore relationships between different features in the dataset.
+I also would like to see the trend of the data during the past twenty years.
     > What aspects of design did you consider when making your visualization?
 How did you apply them?
 With what elements of your plots?
     I ensured my visualization was easy to interpret by selecting appropriate colors, labels, and a clean layout.
 I applied this by using a high-contrast color( yellow and purple) scheme and ensuring text elements were legible without cluttering the plot.
 I considered colorblind-friendly palettes and readable fonts to ensure that the visualization was inclusive for all audiences.
 I used a heatmap to compare correlation between differernt features.
 I balanced spacing and proportions so that key patterns and relationships in the data were visible.